aureus123/catalogs/cat/README.md

 - thome1884 : Resultados del Observatorio Nacional Argentino, Tomo XV, pg.
 232-249, from _GAVO Data Center_
 - 4005 †: Table of Correspondences BD/CD/CPD (Jung, Bischoffl 1971) from _NASA-ADC CD-ROMs_, also on _Vizier_ (code IV/5)
 - 4011 †: Correspondences CD/CPD, Zones -18 to -39 (Bonnet) from _NASA-ADC CD-ROMs_, also on _Vizier_ (code IV/11)
+- 4019 †: CD/CPD Cross Index (Rappaport, Warren 1987), from _NASA-ADC CD-ROMs_

+_Note_: a buggy line from catalog 4019 was deleted.

-In the "other" subfolder there are catalogs not used yet by the current code.
-The following were downloaded from _GAVO Data Center_:
+In the "other" subfolder there are catalogs from _GAVO Data Center_ not used yet by the current code:

 - gc2 : Catálogo de 5791 estrellas (época 1900.0), segundo Catálogo General Argentino
 - cordd : Cordoba D, epoch 1950.0, declinations -37 to -47